lucasvolkmer/d2l-en-branch/chapter_preliminaries/linear-algebra.md

 ## Mais sobre Algebra Linear

-In just this section,
-we have taught you all the linear algebra that you will need to understand a remarkable chunk of modern deep learning.
-There is a lot more to linear algebra and a lot of that mathematics is useful for machine learning.
-For example, matrices can be decomposed into factors, and these decompositions can reveal low-dimensional structure in real-world datasets.
-There are entire subfields of machine learning that focus on using matrix decompositions and their generalizations to high-order tensors to discover structure in datasets and solve prediction problems.
-But this book focuses on deep learning.
-And we believe you will be much more inclined to learn more mathematics once you have gotten your hands dirty deploying useful machine learning models on real datasets.
-So while we reserve the right to introduce more mathematics much later on, we will wrap up this section here.

 Apenas nesta seção,
 nós ensinamos a vocês toda a álgebra linear que você precisa entender